-1.14 Can a party be liable for infringement as a secondary (as opposed to primary) infringer?
+1.15 Can a party be liable for infringement as a secondary (as opposed to primary) infringer?
 Can a party infringe by supplying part of, but not all of, the infringing product or process?

-A party can be liable for "indirect" or "contributory" infringement of a patent in Australia.
+In Australia, a party can be liable for "indirect" or "contributory" infringement of a patent.